Open source · CC BY 4.0

 High API/contract-level Changed service interface signatures, modified hook return shapes, altered edge function request/response contracts Requires deprecation period or versioned endpoint

-Moderate UI contract-level Renamed app_config keys, changed component prop contracts, altered store action signatures Requires backward-compatible shim for one release cycle
+Moderate UI contract-level Renamed app_config keys, changed component prop contracts, altered state hook or store action signatures Requires backward-compatible shim for one release cycle

 Identification Checklist